microsoft/TypeScript-Handbook/pages/Advanced Types.md

 }
 ```

-## User Defined Type Guards
+## User-Defined Type Guards

 Notice that we had to use type assertions several times.
 It would be much better if once we performed the check, we could know the type of `pet` within each branch.

 It just so happens that TypeScript has something called a *type guard*.
 A type guard is some expression that performs a runtime check that guarantees the type in some scope.
-We can write a type guard using a regular function:
+To define a type guard, we simply need to define a function whose return type is a *type predicate*:

 ```ts
 function isFish(pet: Fish | Bird): pet is Fish {